exakat/php-dictionary/dictionary.rst

 .. _attribute-class:

-Attribute class
+Attribute Class
 ---------------

 This is a native PHP attribute, which tells the engine that a class is a PHP attribute.

-This attribute is not necessary, but it is recommended.
+This attribute (sic) is not necessary to make a class a valid attribute.
+Yet, it is recommended to use it and make the classes explicitly attributes.

 .. code-block:: php